Assistive Technology (Equipment)

 Worcester, MA 01608

-- Western Mass / Demonstration and Loan Region Center at United Cerebral Palsy of Berkshire County in Pittsfield MA – offers loans of Assistive Technology devices and durable medical equipment, device demonstration and workshops.
+- UCP of Western Massachusetts Assistive Technology in Pittsfield MA – offers loans of Assistive Technology devices and durable medical equipment, device demonstration and workshops.

 If you are a Massachusetts resident with a permanent disability that in the majority of circumstances limits your ability to use the telephone effectively you may be eligible to receive assistive telephone equipment / adaptive communication equipment at a reduced rate.
 Under the program, equipment is available to individuals who have cognitive, hearing, motion, speech or vision impairments.
 Call 800-300-5658 for application form.